gyuluu/drum-kit/README.md

 # Björk Drum Kit
 Digital Drum Kit made with HTML, CSS and Vanilla JavaScript, first challenge from the #Javascript30 series.
 The idea for the key names comes from Björk's song 'Cvalda', from the soundtrack album 'Selmasongs'.
+You can try it out at: https://gyuluu.github.io/drum-kit/

 ![bjork drum kit](images/drumkit.png)